-Billing the Recipient
+Billing the Beneficiary

-The following is a non-inclusive list of situations when the recipient cannot be billed for services rendered:
+There are situations when the beneficiary cannot be billed for services rendered.
+The following is a list of situations when the beneficiary cannot be billed for services rendered.
+The list is not all inclusive:

-- Charges above the Medicaid maximum allowable fee amount; - Claims denied due to provider error; - Errors made by BHSF, the FI, or the TPL collections contractor or changes in state and federal mandates: - Service(s) denied because the provider failed to request prior authorization or failed to meet procedural requirements; - Claim balances remaining after another third party source such as Medicare, health insurance, TRICARE, etc. has made payments;

-- Completion and submission of a Medicaid claim form; - Telephone calls and missed appointments; and - Costs associated with copying medical records.
+- 1. Charges above the Medicaid maximum allowable fee amount; - 2.
+Claims denied due to provider error; - 3.
+Errors made by BHSF, the FI, or the Third Party Liability (TPL) collections contractor or changes in state and federal mandates; - 4.
+Service(s) denied because the provider failed to request prior authorization or failed to meet procedural requirements; - 5.
+Claim balances remaining after another third party source such as Medicare, health insurance, TRICARE, etc. has made payments; - 6.
+Completion and submission of a Medicaid claim form; - 7.
+Telephone calls and missed appointments; and - 8.
+Costs associated with copying medical records.

-Recipient's Responsibility
+Beneficiary's Responsibility

-The following is a non-inclusive list of situations when a recipient may be billed for services rendered:
+The following is a non-inclusive list of situations when a beneficiary may be billed for services rendered:

-- The Medicaid recipient was ineligible on the date of service; - The service is not covered under the scope of the Medicaid Program or exceeds the program benefit limitations; and - The recipient may be liable for the entire claim or a portion of the claim when it is determined that the services were not medically necessary.
+- 1. The Medicaid beneficiary was ineligible on the date of service; - 2.
+The service is not covered under the scope of the Medicaid Program or exceeds the program benefit limitations; and - 3.
+The beneficiary may be liable for the entire claim or a portion of the claim when it is determined that the services were not medically necessary.

-NOTE: A provider can only bill a recipient for non-covered services, if the recipient was informed in advance, verbally and in writing, that the service(s) were not covered by Medicaid and the recipient agrees to accept the responsibility for payment.
-The provider should obtain a signed statement or form which documents that the recipient was verbally informed of the out-of-pocket expense.
+NOTE: A provider can only bill a beneficiary for non-covered services, if the beneficiary was informed in advance, verbally and in writing, that the service(s) were not covered by Medicaid and the beneficiary agrees to accept the responsibility for payment.
+The provider should obtain a signed statement or form which documents that the beneficiary was verbally informed of the out- of-pocket expense.